1. How do you want to pay into your contract?

 Whether you choose a fixed, indexed or other type of annuity contract depends on your own personal risk tolerance and the product features.

-Here is a quick comparison of features of annuities to other investment products:
+Here is a quick comparison of features of annuities to other financial products:

 |Fixed Annuity ||Yes by insurer ||10% of premiums per year without charge.
 Otherwise, penalties apply.** ||Yes ||Yes* |